bbcmicrobit/micropython/docs/radio.rst

 The radio module is conceptually very simple:

 * Broadcast messages are of a certain configurable length (up to 251 bytes).
 * Messages received are read from a queue of configurable size (the larger the queue the more RAM is used).
 If the queue is full, new messages are ignored.
+Reading a message removes it from the queue.
 * Messages are broadcast and received on a preselected channel (numbered 0-100).
 * Broadcasts are at a certain level of power - more power means more range.
 * Messages are filtered by address (like a house number) and group (like a named recipient at the specified address).
 * The rate of throughput can be one of three pre-determined settings.
 * Send and receieve bytes to work with arbitrary data.
+* Use `receive_full` to obtain full details about an incoming message: receiving signal strength and the device's `running_time` when the message arrived.
 * As a convenience for children, it's easy to send and receive messages as strings.
 * The default configuration is both sensible and compatible with other platforms that target the BBC micro:bit.